 This product is regular when it comes to size and shape.

-This specific set comes with blush and bronzer that can be used over your foundation.
+This specific set comes with a blush and bronzer that can be used over your foundation.

 Trish McEvoy Brush 76 Perfect Foundation

-One of the best in its class made with the highest quality bristle, made by Trish McEvoy who has been in the business over 40 years.
+One of the best in its class made with the highest quality bristle, made by Trish McEvoy, who has been in the business for over 40 years.